rodricios/autocomplete/README.md

 The basic idea is this:

-Assume you have a large collection of Enlish-understandable text merged into a single string.
+Assume you have a large collection of English-understandable text merged into a single string.

 Start by transforming that string into a list of words (AKA *ngrams of word-legth*), and also (but not required) normalize each word ('The' -> 'the').